FrankN88/MS2_University-Research-Group/README.md

 ### Known existing bugs
 - Occasional use of `!important` to override Boostrap features.
-- The publications list in the same page tends to push slightly to the right of the page when visualised on small devices.
 - People page tends to load slightly slower than the other pages.
 That is due to the many images present on the page.
-All of the images have been resized and compressed but that still affect a bit the speed in loading if compared to the other pages.
+All of the images have been resized and compressed but that still affects a bit the speed in loading if compared to the other pages.
 - For detailed testing information please check: [TESTING.md](TESTING.md "Link to testing file")

 ## Technologies Used